GoogleChrome/web.dev/src/site/content/en/handbook/self-assessment-components/index.md

     ```html
     {% raw %}{% Assessment page, 'self-assessment' %}{% endraw %}
     ```
-1. Copy `self-assessment.assess.js` in `src/site/_drafts/_template-self-assessment`
+1. Copy `my-first-self-assessment.assess.yml` in `src/site/_drafts/_template-self-assessment`
    to your post's directory.
-1. You can keep the file's name or change it to match the topic of your assessment: `your-assessment-topic.assess.js`.
+1. Change the file's name to match the topic of your assessment: `your-assessment-topic.assess.yml`.
-   Just make sure to update the argument in the short code if you do change the file name.
+1. Update the argument in the short code to match the new file name.
-1. Follow the pattern in the file to create your question set.
+1. Using the YAML template as a starting point, follow the instructions below to create your question set.

 ## Question set parameters